Julia Davis: Nighty Night (2004–2005)

+Henry Normal from Baby Cow suggested to Davis that she write something on her own, and write a half-hour pilot.
 In 2004 and 2005, Davis wrote and starred in two series of the BBC Three dark comedy Nighty Night.
 The show is centred on her character of peroxide "blonde" sociopathic beauty therapist Jill Tyrell.
+The show came out of a lot of improvisation work between Davis and Jane Stannis.